jrandj/redhat/README.md

         ```
     *  Run *passwd* command to change the root password.

-    *  Run the following commands to create an empty, hidden file to instruct the system to perform SELinux relabeling after the next boot:
+    *  Run the following commands to create an empty, hidden file to instruct the system to perform SELinux relabelling after the next boot:
         ```shell
         touch /.autorelabel
         exit